egel/blog/content/blog/thesis_in_latex_part_2.md

 As you see, main file of our document is simple, cleat and well readable.
-Every chapter is attached by `\include{}` command - and yes it can be written also without additional `.tex` extension ;) It is very comfortable, because writer can clearly read the file name and to not be bothered by the its extension.
+Every chapter is attached by `\include{}` command - and yes it can be written also without additional `.tex` extension ;) It is very comfortable, because the writer can clearly read the file name and to not be bothered by the its extension.

 But back to ours chapters.
 Each of them begins usually.
 You just write what you